 Overall Irish Leaving Certificate Highers requirement for this course is H3,H3,H3,H3,H3 (typical grade profile) including minimum H3 Higher Level Mathematics and one other Higher Level from Physics, Chemistry, Physics/Chemistry, Biology, Technology, Engineering or Technology and Design.

-The Scottish Highers requirement for this course is BBBCC (to include AA in Mathematics and a science subject).
+The Scottish Highers requirement for this course is BBBCC (to include BB in Mathematics and a science subject).

 Scottish Advanced Highers